September 08, 2008 –

 The new alternative sentencing program that is scheduled to begin next month will be directed by Royetta Rodewald, Judicial Administrator of the PBPN Tribal Court.

-The first phase of planning for a drug court on the PBPN reservation began in 2004 with the implementation of a PBPN Drug Court Planning Committee that was comprised of tribal members and PBPN government staff through the tribe’s grant office.
+The first phase of planning for a drug court on the PBPN Common Land began in 2004 with the implementation of a PBPN Drug Court Planning Committee that was comprised of tribal members and PBPN government staff through the tribe’s grant office.
 Dawn LeClere, grant writer for the tribe who was instrumental in the four-year grant process, said that they are hoping that anywhere from18 to 20 families can be helped by the new funding.